 The birds took flight together and one by one they gave up.
 Only the eagle kept on flying, soaring high above all the others.
 The eagle looked down and shouted out, “I am the king of all birds.”

-But a little wren popped out from beneath the eagle's feathers.
+But a little wren popped out from beneath the eagle’s feathers and stretched his wings.
 He flew above the eagle, who was too tired to follow the tiny wren.

 The wren chirped out, as loudly as he could, “I am the King of all Birds.”